-Witherspoon Hall, formerly First Congregational Church, serves as the heart of the Providence campus as it provides a sanctuary for Chapel, administrative and faculty offices, library space, classroom space, practice rooms and a study area for students of Providence Christian College.
-Students and faculty meet on the first and second floors.
+With over 90,000 square ft., Witherspoon Hall-formerly First Congregational Church-serves as the heart of the Providence campus as it provides a sanctuary for Chapel, administrative and faculty offices, library space, classroom space, practice rooms, and multiple study area for students of Providence Christian College.
+You will find students and faculty gathering on the basement, mezzanine, first, and second floors of the building.
 Wired and wireless internet access is available campus wide, including all classrooms.